 Make time for self-care, such as exercise, getting enough sleep, and eating healthy foods.
 It’s also important to ask for help if you need it, whether it’s from your spouse, partner, family, friends, co-workers, and/or a mental health professional to help manage stress and any emotional challenges that may arise.

 Nurture Your Relationship With Your Partner

 Movies, books, and even diaper commercials make it seem like babies bring only bliss to romantic relationships, but those of us in the trenches know that’s not always the case.
 When you add an adorable third wheel to the mix, issues are bound to pop up if communication and reconnection aren’t prioritized.
-So how do you keep the spark alive through this new chapter as first-time parents?
+So how do you keep the spark alive through this new chapter as a new parent?
 Very Well Family recommends the following:

 Take Time to Talk – “Communication is so important.
 Don’t presume your partner knows how you’re feeling, because they may not—then you’re going to get angry when they don’t know,” stresses Dr. Carly Snyder, perinatal psychiatrist.

 Prioritize Date Night – It doesn’t have to be elaborate!
 The key is to make the night (or afternoon) about the two of you—not the kids.
 No babysitter?
 No problem.
 Make it a staycation at home or out on the patio.

 Embrace the Little Moments – This means enjoying your child’s funny quirks, but also your partner’s.
 Make it a point to show your partner appreciation or affection in small yet impactful ways.

 “Remember that every stage in parenthood is transient,” says Dr. Snyder.
 “The newborn phase is not forever, the toddler phase is not forever— it’s about being comfortable with the fact that things are going to change.”